ArgjendFejzulahi/Master-Thesis-Experiments/README.md

 ### Section 4.1 Replicating Reults from Machine Learning Applications: guillermo.py

-#### This experiment replicates the reults from the original paper of the nyström preconditioner on the guillermo dataset.
-The parameter in this script is the number of workers since the script computes the full regularization path; See more detals in Section 4.1.
+This experiment replicates the results from the original paper on the Nyström preconditioner using the Guillermo dataset.
+The main parameter in this script is the number of workers, since the script computes the full regularization path.
+See more details in Section 4.1.

 Run the code:

 ````
 python Guillermo_replication_and_simulation\guillermo.py